Ramón Nocedal Romea

-Ramón Nocedal Romea (1842-1907) was a Spanish Catholic ultraconservative politician, first member of the Neocatólicos, then of the Carlists, and finally of the Integrists.
-He is known as leader of a political current known as Integrismo (1888-1907) and a chief representative of Catholic fundamentalism when applied to politics.
+Ramón Nocedal Romea (1842–1907) was a Spanish Catholic ultraconservative politician, first member of the Neocatólicos, then of the Carlists, and finally of the Integrists.
+He is known as leader of a political current known as Integrismo (1888–1907) and a chief representative of Catholic fundamentalism when applied to politics.

 Family and youth

 Ramón Ignacio Nocedal Romea was born to a distinguished and well-off Madrid family.
-His paternal grandfather, José Maria Nocedal Capetillo, was member of the emerging liberal bourgeoisie.
+His paternal grandfather, José María Nocedal Capetillo, was a member of the emerging liberal bourgeoisie.
 He was an exemplary representative of the class which benefitted from Mendizabal's desamortización, purchasing a number of estates in Ciudad Real province and in Madrid, where he became one of the largest urban proprietors of the mid-19th century.
 An important member of radical Partido Progresista, over time he turned to its major opponent, Partido Moderado.
-José sustained financially Milicia Nacional of Madrid and was one of its commanders, in the late 1830s heading the 4th battalion.
+José María sustained financially Milicia Nacional of Madrid and was one of its commanders, in the late 1830s heading the 4th battalion.
 He was elected to the Senate in 1844 and 5 times voted into the Cortes between 1841 and 1857.

-Ramón's father, Candido Manuel Patricio Nocedal Rodriguez de la Flor (1821-1885), was one of key politicians of Partido Moderado, its long-time parliamentary representative and briefly (1856-1857) the Minister of Interior.
-Over time he was assuming more and more conservative positions, in the 1860s forming part of the neocatólicos.
-Ramón's mother, Manuela del Pilar Zoila Romea Yanguas (1824-1875), was daughter to Mariano Romea, a radical liberal.
+Ramón's father, Cándido Manuel Patricio Nocedal Rodriguez de la Flor (1821-1885), was one of the key politicians of Partido Moderado, its long-time parliamentary representative and briefly (1856-1857) the Minister of Interior.
+Over time he assumed more and more conservative positions, in the 1860s forming part of the neocatólicos.
+Ramón's mother, Manuela del Pilar Zoila Romea Yanguas (1824-1875), was the daughter of Mariano Romea, a radical liberal.
 During the Trienio Liberal he made his name as Capitán de las Milicias Patrióticas de Murcia; following the absolutist restoration he had to seek refuge in Portugal; back in Spain, he was administrator of Murcian landholdings of marqueses de Espinardo.
-Ramón's maternal uncle, Julian Romea Yanguas, was one of the best known Spanish actors and sort of celebrity of his time.
+Ramón's maternal uncle, Julián Romea Yanguas, was one of the best known Spanish actors and sort of celebrity of his time.
 Ramón's maternal aunt, Joaquina Romea Yanguas, was married to the moderado prime minister, holder of various ministerial posts and Isabel II's lover, Luis Gonzalez Bravo.

-Ramón and his two younger siblings, Maria del Consuelo and José, were from their early childhood growing amongst political and artistic personalities of mid-19th century Spain.
+Ramón and his two younger siblings, María del Consuelo and José, were from their early childhood growing amongst political and artistic personalities of mid-19th century Spain.
 In the early 1860s Ramón studied derecho civil y canonico in Madrid and was recognized as excellent student, gaining prizes and hailed in the press.
-In 1873 he married Amalia Mayo Albert (1853-1922); her grandfather was one of the Real Compaña de Filipinas managers; her father, born in Manila, was a lawyer and landholder.
+In 1873 he married Amalia Mayo Albert (1853-1922); her grandfather was one of the Royal Company of the Philippines managers; her father, born in Manila, was a lawyer and landholder.
 The couple had no issue, though their relationship is described as “enamoradísimo”; Amalia is reported as supporting Ramón in his political decisions and at times even pushing him towards intransigence.
 Nocedal's nephew, Ramón García Rodrigo Nocedal, was a well-known journalist and aspiring Maurista politician.
 Another nephew, Agustín González de Amezúa y Mayo, was an academic and historian of literature, one of key intellectuals of early Francoism.